Retinal Diseases, Laser Procedures and Surgery

 What is a Retinal Angiography?

+Retinal Angiography is a diagnostic procedure that will enable your doctor to visualize the blood vessels and tissue of the eye.
 By examining these tissues more closely with the pictures your ophthalmologist can diagnose many eye diseases and keep track of changes over time.

 What happens during Retinal Angiography?